 Skip advert

 Advertisement - Article continues below

-With the Polestar 4 being a mid-size SUV, it means Polestar has a whole new market to try and break into.
-Facing the Polestar 4 out of the gate will be established rivals like the Audi Q6 e-tron, Tesla Model Y and Porsche Macan Electric.
-However, Polestar has brought its A-game with the 4, utilising the Sustainable Experience Architecture (SEA) also found underpinning other Geely group cars like the Volvo EX30 and Smart #3.
-This means the Polestar 4 can make use of advanced technologies and, being closely linked to Volvo, cutting-edge safety systems, as well as a 94kWh battery, from the get-go.
-Polestar felt there is no need for the Polestar 4 to have a rear window, replacing it with a rear camera and digital rear-view-mirror.
+However, Polestar has brought its A-game with the 4, using the Sustainable Experience Architecture (SEA) also found underpinning other Geely group cars including the Volvo EX30 and Smart #3.
+This means the Polestar 4 can offer advanced technologies, a chunky 94kWh battery pack, and with the platform being closely linked to Volvo, cutting-edge safety systems.
+Polestar felt there was no need for the 4 to have a rear window, replacing it with a rear camera and digital rear-view-mirror.

+Skip advert